jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 }
 ```

 So I will say again.
-This is not a scope of this article so we ignore issues like:
+This is not the scope of this article, so we ignore issues like:
 - Multiple requests will be done after re-creating activity (eg. rotation the screen).
 - Creating multiple threads that are not memory and CPU efficient.
 - Memory leaks that are caused by threads.
-- Crashes can be caused by returning value in wrong activity state (eg. after `onDestory()` ).
+- Crashes can be caused by returning value in a wrong activity state (eg. after `onDestory()` ).

-There are a lot of solutions for those problems, but we will focus on showing errors to the user.
+There are a lot of solutions to these problems, but we will focus on showing errors to the user.

 # Ugly way

-So the simples solution for error handling will be:
+So the simplest solution for error handling will be:

 ```kotlin
 fun load() {